 Some ticks can transmit more than one pathogen.
 The pictures below show three of the common adult ticks found in the United States.
-Younger ticks that are smaller and less distinctive may also transmit disease.
+Younger ticks fimerican dog tick (Dermacenter variabilis) can carry diseases such as Rocky Mountain spotted fever and tularemia.

-Black-legged ticks (Ixodes scapularis) can transmit several tick-borne diseases, such as anaplasmosis, babesiosis, and Lyme disease.
+Black-legged ticks (txodes scapularis) can transmit several tick borne diseases, such as anaplasmosis, babesiosis, and Lyme disease.

-Lone star ticks (Amblyomma americanum) have been linked to ehrlichiosis and Southern Tick-

-Associated Rash Illness (STARI).
+Lone star ticks (Amblyomma americanum) have been linked to ehrlichiosis and Southern Tick-Associated Rash Illness (STARI).